 Why give people reasons not to do something?
 Well, one of the basic skills of journalism is supposed to be adherence to factfulness or realism.
-When young people choose of profession these days, they generally do not do it out of mere calculation, weighting in rationally all the pro and contra arguments: they are almost always following a dream.
-Nothing against following dreams, it is probably the most exciting that people can do and the most powerful stimulant, but it would hurt to be aware that following dreams can be a very risky things.
+When young people choose a profession these days, they generally do not do it out of mere calculation, weighting in rationally all the pro and contra arguments: they are almost always following a dream.
+Nothing against following dreams, it is probably the most exciting thing that people can do and the most powerful stimulant, but it would hurt to be aware that following dreams can be a very risky things.
 Moreover, dreams change.
 When I was 12 or 13, I unusually got an A in an essay where I wrote about my dream of being an airplane pilot.
 I had not been in a plane until then.
 Some years later, when I had forgot about my childhood dream and flew for the first time, I almost got a panic attack and I am accompanied by a barely controllable sense of panic every time I happen to fly even now: contrary to the popular myth, childhood dreams are probably not the real revelation of our true self.

 The appeal of being a journalist appear to be obvious: it promises people a sense of glamour, the opportunity to be close to where “things are happening”, and regardless of whether you are a sports journalist, a political reporter or the correspondent from China, access to a world of great personalities and semi-celebrities, the “people who matter”.
 Your thoughts on a particular subject will be deemed relevant, professional and competent and will be read (or heard) by thousands, sometimes hundreds of thousands, sometimes millions of people: you will help shape the way the public at large thinks about important things.
 In short, working in the media can be very exciting.
 It certainly is sometimes.
 But very often it’s not.
 Here it is 10 reasons you have to consider before deciding that there no possible career for you other than journalism.